 Virtually every new business can leverage data to gain a competitive advantage, but the fact of the matter is that there are a lot of professionals trained in using data who are spending most of their time just finding it.
 Because of this, the “importance” of data is difficult to quantify.
 Like the Internet, the limitless uses of data will only be fully understood when everyone – business, government, and individual – can get their hands on it.

 A Digital Divide

-It’s predicted that open data will disrupt virtually every industry in the next decade — from business and government to food production and medical research — but these predictions are routinely based on the hypothesis that open data is, or will be, fundamentally easy to access.
+There’s a prediction that data will disrupt virtually every industry in the next decade — from business and government to food production and medical research — but this prediction is based on the hypothesis that data is, or will be, fundamentally easy to access.
 The reality is that this isn’t currently the case, and it won’t be until a bridge is built between those who have data and those who can use it.
-Put simply, open data cannot live up to its potential until available data becomes accessible information.
+Put simply, data can’t be useful until it’s usable.

 The Myth of Usability

 I speak to a lot of people about data and although everyone agrees that it’s important, there are two distinct groups: idealists and realists.
 Idealists want to use data in hundreds of different ways.
 They want to develop apps, build visualizations, and plug new feeds into their BI tools.
 They want AI now.
 The difference between them and realists – who, incidentally, want the same things – is knowing how difficult it's going to be.

 At this point, there’s little doubt about the value of data in general, but any confidence in this value assumes that it is ready to be consumed.
 The truth is that whether we’re talking about data that exists inside of an organization or data that’s generated outside of it, there are operational hurdles that need to be overcome before you start to see the kind of game-changing insight that everyone’s excited about.